 On 11 October 2008, the Norwegian government placed a freezing order on the assets of the entity and related companies and placed the operation of the branch under administration.
 In co-operation with the Norwegian government, the Resolution Committee managed to prevent the immediate sale of assets from the entity, something which otherwise would have been done to enable it to pay back depositors.
 Instead, the deposits held by the branch were repaid to depositors by the Norwegian Banks' Guarantee Fund.
-In February, the administrators in Norway and the Resolution Committee agreed on a solution to release the assets under administration in Norway.
-As a result, the majority of the corporate loan portfolio has been transferred to the Bank in Iceland.
-If the Resolution Committee had not managed to prevent the immediate sale of assets from the entity, it is likely that the entity would only have been able to pay back part of the deposits and no assets would have been transferred to the Bank in Iceland.
+In February, the Resolution Committee and the administrators in Norway reached an amicable agreement which included release of the assets which were under administration in Norway.
+As a result, the majority of the corporate loan portfolio has been transferred to the Bank in Iceland and other assets saved from imminent fire sale.
+This agreement also prevented lengthy and very costly process of dealing with the administrators and netting the entity.
+If the Resolution Committee had not managed to prevent the immediate sale of assets from the entity, the entity had presumably only been able to pay back part of the deposits and no assets would have been left to be transferred to the parent company.
+The result is that imminent fire sale of assets was prevented which resulted in retrieval of assets of appr.
+EUR 300m at nominal value.